Underpinning – New Jersey, CT and PA

 W.A.
-Building Movers has been underpinning foundations for more than 50 years in New Jersey, New York, Pennsylvania and Connecticut.
-Underpinning is a method used to increase the foundation depth.
-It is the process of modifying an existing foundation system by extending it to or into subsurface strata that is deeper and more stable than the near surface soil that supports the existing foundation system.
+Building Movers has been underpinning foundations for more than 50 years in New Jersey, Pennsylvania, and Connecticut.
+Underpinning is a method used to increase foundation depth.
+It is the process of modifying an existing foundation system by extending it to or into subsurface strata that is deeper and more stable than the near-surface soil that supports the existing foundation system.
 This is done to provide vertical support that is not present in the existing design.

 Methods of underpinning include the construction of footings, stem walls, driven piling or drilled piers.

 Reasons for Underpinning